Updated January 4, 2017

 - Just beyond Sleeping Beauty’s Castle, the boutique offers ‘princess makeovers’ with varying packages and rates to match.
 We have always chosen the Crown Package for $59.95, which includes hair styling, make up, princess accessories and nail polish.
 Our princess wears her own dress in, but there are options which include the dress.

 - The experience includes the actual makeover and a sweet ‘first presentation’ which still makes me tear up each time I see it.
 When your daughter is ready, the fairy godmother styling your princess turns her around for a first look with lots of special attention.
 The curtains are pulled back so the princess can see her reflection in the magic mirror while stars appear in the glass.
-A Disneyland photographer is close by capturing lots of sweet moments.
-A PhotoPass will be extended to you with options to purchase images later on.

 - Knight packages are available for your prince, too, starting at $15.95.
 These include hair styling, a sword and shield.